-Channel Islands National Park is the place to see Channel Island foxes, spotted skunks, whales, dolphins, seals and California sea lions, while Theodore Rosevelt National Park is good for spotting American bison, elk, mustangs, coyotes and prairie dogs.
-To see polar bears, head to Canada’s Hudson Bay and for black bears, orcas, gray whales, and humpback whales visit Tofino on Vancouver Island.
+Channel Islands National Park is the place to see Channel Island foxes, spotted skunks, whales, dolphins, seals, and Californian sea lions, while Theodore Rosevelt National Park is good for spotting American bison, elk, mustangs, coyotes, and prairie dogs.
+To see polar bears, head to Canada’s Hudson Bay, and for black bears, orcas, gray whales, and humpback whales, visit Tofino on Vancouver Island

 Europe is not a region that comes to mind when you think of a safari holiday, but you’ll be surprised how much wildlife you can see in Europe if you know where to look.
 Sierra de Andujar Natural Park in Spain is your best chance of spotting an Iberian lynx, as well as wolf, black vulture, black stork, and Spanish imperial eagle.
 Nolsoy island in Denmark’s Faroe Islands is home to the largest population of European Storm Petrels in the world as well as large numbers of Atlantic puffins.